Build context

 └── package-lock.json

-Dockerfile instructions can reference and include these files in the build if you pass the directory as a context.
+Dockerfile instructions can reference and include these files in the build if you pass this directory as a context.

 # syntax=docker/dockerfile:1